qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 **`VirtualGateSet` builds upon `GateSet` and inherits all of its features**, including physical channel management, `VoltageTuningPoint` definitions, and all voltage control methods.
 This means you can use virtual gates while still having access to all the voltage control capabilities of the underlying `GateSet`.

+### 1.1  Relevance to Spin Qubits

+Virtual gates are extremely powerful for operating spin qubits:

+- **Orthogonal Control:** Provide more orthogonal control over quantum dot properties (e.g., independently tuning inter-dot tunnel coupling and dot chemical potential).
+- **Hierarchical Tuning:** Multiple layers allow for a hierarchy of control, from coarse adjustments to fine-tuning.
+- **Simplified Tuning:** Complex multi-dimensional tuning tasks become simpler in virtual gate space.
+- **Automated Calibration:** Virtual gate matrices can be calibrated automatically, adapting to device changes.
+- **Standardization:** Defines device operation in terms of abstract parameters rather than specific physical gate voltages, improving experiment portability and comparability.

+The `VirtualGateSet` framework provides the necessary tools to implement these advanced control schemes within QUA.

 ## 2. Overview and Workflow

 ### 2.1.
 Components Overview

+#### 2.1.1 VoltageGate

+`VoltageGate` is a QuAM channel built specifically to handle quantum dot and spin qubit experiments.
+It inherits from `SingleChannel`, adding an `offset_parameter` and `attenuation` values.

-#### 2.1.1 GateSet
+#### 2.1.2 GateSet

 `GateSet` is a `QuantumComponent` grouping physical `VoltageGate` (and thus `SingleChannel`) objects.
 It manages named voltage presets (`VoltageTuningPoint` macros) and creates `VoltageSequence` instances.

-#### 2.1.2 VoltageSequence
+#### 2.1.3 VoltageSequence

 `VoltageSequence` uses the GateSet to apply QUA voltage operations (steps, ramps) within a QUA Program.
 It tracks channel states, optionally including integrated voltage for DC compensation, which is useful for AC-coupled lines. **One of its primary features is that it keeps track of the current voltage on each channel, allowing you to ramp to absolute voltages even with sticky mode enabled.**

-#### 2.1.3 VirtualGateSet
+#### 2.1.4 VirtualGateSet

 A subclass of `GateSet`.
 It manages a list of `VirtualisationLayer` objects, which define the transformations from virtual gate voltages to underlying (either physical or lower-level virtual) gate voltages.

-#### 2.1.4 VirtualisationLayer
+#### 2.1.5 VirtualisationLayer

 Represents a single linear transformation (matrix) from a set of source (virtual) gates to a set of target gates.

-#### 2.1.5 VoltageGate

-`VoltageGate` is a QuAM channel built specifically to handle quantum dot and spin qubit experiments.
-It inherits from `SingleChannel`, adding an `offset_parameter` and `attenuation` values.

 ### 2.2 Workflow

 **This document will start with an end-to-end example before diving into the specifics.
-This example workflow takes place in 7 broad steps:**
+This example workflow takes place in 6 broad steps:**

 #### 1. Define QUAM `VoltageGate` objects for physical gates

 - Below is an example of how a `VoltageGate` is instantiated.
 As appropriate, add `offset_parameter` and `attenuation` arguments.

+- In order for `GateSet`, `VirtualGateSet` and `VoltageSequence` to function properly, the channels **must** be instantiated as **sticky** elements.
+  - This means that any applied offset is maintained.
+  - Any `sequence` in the `GateSet`/`VirtualGateSet`, as well as core functionalities such as `ramp_to_zero`, rely on sticky elements.
+This is a core requirement.

   ```python
   from quam_builder.architecture.quantum_dots.components import VoltageGate